RoadsideThoughts

 Do you know of Sandy Bay ???

-Our sources for Sandy Bay (see Mentions and References below) indicate that it was a community with a post office.
+Our sources for Sandy Bay (see Mentions and References below) indicate that it was a community with a post office by the same name.
 Unfortunately our sources aren't clear about the location of Sandy Bay other than they indicate that Sandy Bay would be found somewhere in Somerset County, Maine.

 Communities Also Named Sandy Bay ...